skapoor3be23/AI-research-agent/README.md

 - Similarity search can miss information split across non-adjacent chunks in densely structured documents.
 - The free-tier web search API works best for well-known topics; limited coverage for breaking news.
 - Conversation memory is session-based and does not persist after restart.
+- The system answers only from information explicitly stated in the document.
+It does not perform calculations the document leaves as an exercise (e.g. "calculate the profit if output is 20 units" when only the cost function is given) - it correctly declines rather than guessing.
 ## Credits

 Built as part of a self-directed AI/ML learning sprint.
 Architecture and individual features were researched, implemented, and tested independently.